dayanuyim/trekkr/README.md

  - also have a light-weight static version
  - also have a easy way to embed maps by gpx

+Demo
+====
+ - a built distribution is in https://dayanuyim.github.io/maps/

 Install
 =======